 The Company is principally engaged in investment holding, management and consultancy services.
 The principal activities and other information of its subsidiaries are set out in Note 11.
-There have been no significant changes in the nature of these activities of the Group and of the Company during the financial period.
+There have been no significant changes in the nature of these activities of the Group and of the Company during the financial year.

-The financial statements were authorised for issue in accordance with a Board of Directors' resolution dated 29 January 2021.
+The financial statements were authorised for issue in accordance with a Board of Directors' resolution dated 28 January 2022.